utahjohnnymontana/DVD-Rip-Prep/README.md

 #### ALLOWLOSS

 The more invasive the method used by the script, the more likely that the runtime of the video will change.
 Usually, it ends up slightly shorter due to dropped frames, but occasionally it will also run slightly longer, so this setting really refers to runtime change, not just loss.
 In most cases, the difference is small enough that it does not matter, but a big enough change will result in audio that is out of sync.
 Videos that change by more than ALLOWLOSS will be renamed to indicate the time difference.
 Also, segments that change by more than this amount may be retried with an alternate method to see if it produces a better result.
-This is a percentage, so the default value allows a change of 1.44 seconds per hour of video.
+This is a percentage, so the default value allows a change of 2.5 seconds per hour of video.
+That might seem like a lot, but that much difference is only ever likely to result on short segments, not on the full runtime of the video.

-Default is 0.04.
+Default is 0.07.

 #### AUTOMAP